ms/buildtogether.tech/src/communicate.md

 information users supply when they file a bug report tends not to be that which the relevant developers need the most, and most importantly, it differs in fairly predictable ways and for understandable reasons.
-Here's one I filed for the duplicate file finder reviewed in <a section="git-team"/>:
+Here's one I filed for the duplicate file finder reviewed in [% x git-team %]:

 <div class="include" file="bug-report.txt"/>